-RoHS Compliance Testing has become standard procedure for most manufacturers, sellers, distributors and recyclers of electrical and electronic components or equipment sold or used in the European Union.
-The need for RoHS testing is a result of the Restriction of Hazardous Substances Directive or RoHS Directive, which became effective on July 1, 2006.
-The Directive was drawn up in the European Union to protect human health and the environment from hazardous substances by restricting the use of six hazardous chemicals in electrical and electronic products.
+RoHS Compliance Testing Services has become standard procedure for most manufacturers, sellers, distributors and recyclers of electrical and electronic components or equipment sold or used in the European Union.
+The need for RoHS Compliance Testing Services is a result of the Restriction of Hazardous Substances Directive or RoHS Directive, which became effective on July 1, 2006.
+The Directive was drawn up in the European Union to protect human health and the environment from hazardous substances by restricting the use of six hazardous chemicals in electrical and electronic products..

 State of art chemistry Lab and Metallurgy Lab at Sigma Test & Research Centre equipped with ultra modern technology and sophisticated instruments like LC-ICPMS, GC-MSMS, spectroscopy, etccan determine the level of the following first four substances restricted by RoHS in component material:

 Cadmium (Cd): 100ppm